General Rules

 Winter Season

-3-a-side (International Rules) (can consist of all men, all ladies or mixture of both)
+3-a-side (International Rules) – can consist of all men, all ladies, or a mixture of both

 13.2.
 In league games, all players who win a singles game will be awarded one merit point to be added to their seasonal merit total.
 Wins in doubles matches will not count as “merit wins”.

 13.3.
-All competitions including semi finals and finals will be played when convenient to, and at venues arranged by the committee.
+All competitions including semi finals and finals will be played on a set date or when convenient to both parties, and at venues arranged by the committee.

 13.4.
 Team KO competition finals will be played at a pre-determined venue set by the committee.